MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

    When you first create your virtual agent, it may take some time to load.
 For more information on creating a bot, see [Creating a bot](getting-started-create-bot.md).

-   **Note:**   Because access to your virtual agent is managed by your Azure Active Directory (AAD) tenant administrator, other users with admin permissions may have access to your virtual agent content.
+   **Note:**   Because access to your virtual agent is managed by your Azure Active Directory (AAD) tenant administrator, other users with admin permissions have access to your virtual agent content.

 2. Create a topic, which defines the conversation path a customer takes with the virtual agent for a specific customer intent.
 For example, a customer may want to make an appointment at a store.